bbkane/www.bbkane.com/content/blog/Learn-SSL.md

 [CFSSL](https://github.com/cloudflare/cfssl) is [CloudFlare's tool](https://blog.cloudflare.com/introducing-cfssl/) for their internal PKI infrastructure - bundling certs and acting as a certificate authority.

 [smallstep/certificates](https://github.com/smallstep/certificates) is a private certificate authority.

-[smallstep/cli](https://github.com/smallstep/cli) is a toolkit for working PKI - it actually works with several crytographical technologies, such as JWTS, OAuth, and SSH certificates.
-See [here](https://smallstep.com/blog/build-a-tiny-ca-with-raspberry-pi-yubikey/) to set up a CA on a Raspberry Pi and a YubiKey with smallstep's tools.

 ### Local Certificate Authorities